MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/ProfServicesToolsLibrary.md

 3. Choose Create Initial Data from the Additional menu.
 This process could take sometime depending on how much historical SOP Line Item data exists.
 You will receive a message when processing is finished.

     > [!IMPORTANT]
-    > You must be logged in as “sa” do the initial data creation.
+    > You must be logged in as "sa" do the initial data creation.

 4. The new Customer Item Lookup window is now available from the SOP Entry and the SOP Item Detail windows.
 You can open the lookup window by pressing CTRL H or by choosing Additional \>\> Customer Item Lookup.